rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/developer.md

 ./MaSim -i ../../misc/input.yml
 ```

+Note that while care was taken in places to ensure the code is performant, the amount of RAM needed during execution can be quite high (ex., 32GB or more).
+When the model is run in Linux enviroments where the necessary memeory is not avalible, you may find that the program is killed without notice due to being [https://linux-mm.org/OOM_Killer](out of memory).

 # Building on ICDS-ACI
 To build the simulation to run on the ICDS-ACI the first time it is necessary to perform a number of configuration steps.
 After logging on to the interactive environment (`aci-b.aci.ics.psu.edu`) cloning this repository run `config.sh` which will prepare the build environment.
 As part of the process a build script will be created at `build/build.sh` that will ensure the environment is set correctly when run.